Last update 28 August 2023Diplomatic missions

 Official passport: visa not required

-Embassy of Bulgaria in the Netherlands
+Embassy of the Republic of Bulgaria in The Hague, Kingdom of the Netherlands

-Telephone: +31 70 350 30 51;
+Embassy telephone: +31 70 350 30 51

 E-mail: [email protected]

 Consular Office with the Embassy of the Republic of Bulgaria in The Hague, Netherlands